New Berlin, Wisconsin: Recreation

-New Berlin has 26 parks totaling approximately 855 acre, of which 372 acre are developed parks, 107 acre are preserved as conservancy, 187 acre comprise the New Berlin Hills Golf Course, and 199 acre are in various states of development.
+New Berlin has 26 parks totaling approximately 855 acre, of which 372 acre are developed parks, 107 acre are preserved as conservancy, 187 acre are the New Berlin Hills Golf Course, and 199 acre are in various states of development.
 Facilities include playing fields at Malone Park, near New Berlin's City Hall, and a disc golf course at Valley View Park, in the southeastern part of the city.

 Government

 The eight-member Common Council consists of seven aldermen, representing each of the city's seven aldermanic districts, and the mayor.
 The mayor is elected to serve a term of four years; aldermen are elected to serve a term of three years.
 The mayor of New Berlin is David Ament.
 The Common Council adopts the city budget and passes laws, policies and regulations that govern the city.